calket/MorseCodeTranslator/README.md

-# MorseCodeTranslator WIP
+# MorseCodeTranslator
 Decode morse code into text /
-Encodetext into morse code
+encode text into morse code using JavaFX and SceneBuilder